sarcaz/cordova-plugin-zebra-scanner/README.md

 ### getAvailableDevices
-Returns all devices found by zebra SDK including paired devices.
+Returns all bluetooth (possibly USB connected) devices found by Zebra SDK including paired devices.
+Zebra SDK searches for devices non-stop and stores all devices it had found.
+This method returns all stored devices.

 ```javascript
 zebraScanner.getAvailableDevices(successCallback, errorCallback)